jo-hoe/routriever/README.md

 ### How to Use

-You can check all `make` command by running
+You can check all `make` commands by running

 ```bash
 make help